dmnielsen/scrape_sbtb/README.md

 the old formatting.

 TODO:
-* In titleauthor occasional "By" is used rather than "by" update code to catch this
+* ~~In titleauthor occasional "By" is used rather than "by" update code to catch this~~
 * Update pieces to be held in functions rather than inline
 * Write some tests (think about edge cases that I've missed)
 * Set up error log that is maintained so I know which rows need fixing
 * make number of entries to scrape an argument
 * drop "Not a book" genres/tags from the table
+* write code to go thru existing rows in table to look for improperly attributed "Guest Reviews"